March 7, 2025

 While personal credit cards can be used for business expenses, and vice-versa, it's generally not a good idea to do so.
 Mixing personal and business expenses can complicate accounting, make it harder to track business expenses accurately, and potentially violate your card's terms and conditions.

-Is business credit different than personal credit?
+Is business credit the same as personal credit?

 The government uses your Social Security Number (SSN) to identify your personal credit, while your Employer Identification Number (EIN) or Tax ID Number is used to connect your business credit history and identify your business for tax purposes.
 Most business credit cards will ask for your SSN to apply, but your card activity will only reflect on your business credit score–as long as you also have an EIN number.